cta-observatory/protopipe/docs/usage/use_pipeline.rst

     it is currently tested using only LSTCam and NectarCam cameras.
   | Note that some generic La Palma files can contain FlashCam cameras.

-In order to go through an analysis with *protopipe*, aside from using the scripts that make up the pipeline you will use need some auxiliary tools that you can find under ```$PROTOPIPE/protopipe/aux/```,
+In order to perform a complete analysis with *protopipe*, aside from using the scripts that make up the pipeline you will use some auxiliary tools stored under ```$PROTOPIPE/protopipe/aux/```,

 - ``scripts``, to ease the creation and management of the analysis products,
 - ``example_config_files``, in YAML format for GRID usage and the pipeline itself.

 1. Setup the analysis

-* create an analysis parent folder with the auxiliary script ``create_dir_structure.py``
+* create an analysis folder with the auxiliary script ``create_dir_structure.py``
 * ``python $PROTOPIPE/protopipe/aux/scripts/create_dir_structure.py $PATH $NAME``
 * copy and edit the example YAML configuration files in the *config* subfolders